Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: Following a Source Star Through the Three Detection Regimes

-The detection of close orbit planets relies on being sensitive to small deviations, on the order of a few percent or smaller, each of which may last less than a day.
-Repetition means that, even if a deviation is missed, however, there still are other opportunities to establish with high reliability, the occurrence of ongoing deviations.

-Consider the case of a close-orbit planet orbiting VB~10 with $\alpha=0.3.$ The orbital period is approximately $3$ days, producing deviations that repeat on a three day time scale, with the largest deviations occurring when the distance between the source and lens is approximately $3\, \theta_E,$ when the average magnification is about $(1-2)\%$.
-As Figure 4 shows, the deviations can be larger than a percent.
+This corresponds to $\alpha_{min} \sim 0.03$ for the VB~10 case.
+The deviations produced by a planet in such a close orbit would occur when the position of the source star on the sky was approximately $30\, R_E$ from the position of the foreground star.
+Their magnitude would be so small that they would be difficult to detect with today's technology.

-In Figures 4 and 12, each panel contains 9 independent light curves, slightly displaced from each other so that the variations in each can be resolved.
-The nine light curves in each panel differ from each other only in that a different initial phase was chosen for each. {\sl The effects were similar in all cases.} This demonstrates that, if the observational strategy is capable of detecting deviations caused by planets with a given value of $\alpha$, orbital period, and $q$, then it will detect such planets with certainty.
-Thus, limits on close orbit planets can always be placed, if the observing conditions are favorable and the monitoring program is well designed. the vealues of $\alpha$ for which we can derive limits or else guarantee a detection are determined by the photometric sensitivity, whilst those of $q$ are determined by the cadence of sampling.
+{\bf Event Probabilities:} In Figures 5 and 6, each panel contains 9 independent light curves, slightly displaced from each other so that the variations in each can be resolved.
+The nine light curves in each panel differ from each other only in that a different initial phase was chosen for each. {The effects were similar in all cases.} Had the perturbations been potentially detectable for only a small fraction of initial phases, then the probability of planet detection would be comparable to the value of that fraction.
+The ubiquity of detectable results indicates that, if the observational strategy is capable of detecting deviations caused by planets with a given value of $\alpha$, orbital period, and $q$, then it will detect such planets with certainty.
+Thus, either close-orbit planets will be discovered, or limits on their existence can always be placed, if the observing conditions are favorable and the monitoring program is well designed.
+The values of $\alpha$ for which we can derive limits or else guarantee a detection are determined by the photometric sensitivity, whilst those of $q$ are determined by the cadence of sampling.